-Yet it’s not uncommon for international schools to have “We aim to cultivate a love for learning” so that students can grow up to become “lifelong learners” somewhere in their mission statement.
+Yet it’s not uncommon for international schools to have “We aim to cultivate a love for learning” so that students can grow up to become “lifelong learners”, mentioned somewhere in their mission statement.
 But how can a student develop a love for learning in an education system that’s built on fear-based motivation?

 Now you might turn around and say: “Okay Eleni, I see your point.
 But the purpose of going to school is to educate the mind, and to exercise the body, not to educate the heart.
 That’s the parents’ responsibility.”